Achieving Privacy on the Internet

 Also, for android users, I recommend using Droid-ify (available on F-Droid) and Accrescent as an alternative to Play Store.
 You still may need to use Play Store itself, though.
 I do not recommend Aurora Store for security reasons.

-I personally do not recommend LineageOS, as sandboxed Google apps are a better choice and Graphene is still much more secure.
-MicroG is still privileged and has much more access to your system.
-If you do not have a Pixel, it’s probably a better idea to stay on the stock OS.
+I personally cannot recommend LineageOS, as sandboxed Google apps are a better choice for security, and this is only implemented on GrapheneOS as of right now.
+MicroG has security issues compared to sandboxed Google services.
+If you do not have a Pixel, it may be a better idea to stay on the stock OS, depending on the vendor, your threat model, and more importantly your personal preference.
+There needs to be a balance between privacy and security.

 Fedora and OpenSUSE are both Linux distributions that work well out of the box.